 Spinal Cord Injury Rehabilitation Specialist in Hinsdale, IL

 Spinal cord injuries are among the most severe and debilitating injuries, as they can completely disable a person’s sensation and movement in over half of their body.
-To consult our highly trained professionals at Progressive Physical Therapy, call us today or book an appointment online.
+To consult our highly trained professionals at Progressive Physical Therapy, contact us today or book an appointment online.
 We are conveniently located at 15 Spinning Wheel Road Ste.
 24 Hinsdale, IL 60521.

 Table of Contents: